chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 * System Integration
 * Core Principles

-.notes Now that the course is introduced, let's introduce Chef.
+.notes Take 5 if we haven't already.
+Now that the course is introduced, let's introduce Chef.

 # Configuration Management

 "Keep track of all the stuff you do to take a system from 'bare metal' to 'doing its job'." - Adam Jacob, Web Operations (O'Reilly, 2010)

 * Wiki notes, copy/paste
 * Scripting, ssh-in-a-for-loop